Config Related

 a_value[anything]_b

-How to Use the ANT Expression in Config Files New in 1.3.6
+How to Use Ant Expressions in Config Files

-Since 1.3.6, the ANT expression can be used for more flexible matching.
+Since 1.3.6, ant expressions can be used for more flexible matching.

 # a ant expression use prefix 'ant:'